 SSM observes the school closing policies of the Millard Public Schools and/or Omaha Catholic Schools.
-If the Millard Public Schools are not in session (scheduled day off), SSM will follow the closing procedures of the Omaha Catholic Schools Office.
-The announcement to close schools due to inclement weather should be communicated no later than 6 a.m. at which time the local radio and television stations are notified.
-School closing information may be heard on television Channels 3, 6 and 7 and radio station KFAB.
+If either district calls off school due to inclement weather, St. Stephen the Martyr school will be closed.
+The announcement to close schools due to inclement weather should be communicated no later than 6 AM, there have been occasions when the announcement came a little later.
+When school is canceled, St. Stephen the Martyr Catholic School will send families an email (using the "Correspondence" email(s) the family has on file in FACTS) and in the case that SSM cancels when MPS and/or Omaha Catholic DO NOT, SSM will also contact the television stations (Channels 3, 6, and 7).
 Usually, school will not be dismissed once it is in session.
+If there is an off chance that we would feel the need to dismiss early, an email will be sent to our families.
 However, parents may come to the school to pick up children if there is threatening weather at any time during the day.
 St. Stephen the Martyr School does not utilize late starts.
 If Millard or Omaha Catholic calls a late start, St. Stephen the Martyr School will be closed.
 If Millard Public Schools and/or Catholic Schools announce a remote learning day in lieu of a snow day, SSM will not have remote school unless all allotted snow days are already used.
 Please check the website for school closing information.
-If school is closed, meetings, practices, and KidZone will also be cancelled.
-This policy is for weather related closings.
+If school is closed, meetings, practices, and KidZone will also be canceled.
+This policy is for weather-related closings.